Internal Medicine Residency – Central

 Osteopathic recognition residents will:

-- Participate in monthly OMT didactic series/workshops and journal club sessions
+- Participate in our OMT didactic series/workshops sessions

-- Use osteopathic principles and philosophy during patient care
+- Use osteopathic principles and philosophy during patient care, specifically in our dedicated OMT clinic during the ambulatory rotation

 What are the benefits of this program?